feifan-bai/Projects/README.md

 # Projects
-Indivual coursework projects in Informaiton School.
+Indivual coursework projects as an Informaiton School student

 1. Pop the balloon, HTML5